 To start, new mentors should attempt to develop relationship with their mentees; exploring values, interests and goals.
-Soon they will find that they are making a difference and having a positive effect on their life.
+Soon will find themselves making a difference and having a positive effect on their life.
 What they may also be surprised to see is that they will be learning more about themselves, too.
 Mentoring doesn't just affect the young person.
 Mentoring is a shared opportunity for learning and growth.
 Many mentors say that the rewards they gain are as substantial as those for their mentees.
 Being a mentor enables them to: